 Organic Authority spoke with The Organic Center’s chief scientist Charles Benbrook.
 Benbrook has had a solid career in agriculture.
 He worked for the executive office during the Carter administration, ran a congressional committee and worked for the academy of sciences running the Board on Agriculture.
 Benbrook’s work focused on food safety, pesticide use, resource conservation, water quality and the impact of conventional agriculture on all of them.
 In retrospect, Benbrook’s career seems to have been heavily dominated by pesticide study and pesticide restitution.

 This concern over the use of pesticides and they’re effect on humans rose over 30 years ago, when a U.S. Fish and Wildlife Service marine biologist Rachel Carson issued a warning in her book Silent Spring in which she outlined the dangers of synthetic chemicals particularly pesticides.
-“They have immense power,” wrote
+"They have immense power," wrote Carson, "not merely to poison, but to enter into the most vital processes of the body and change them in often deadly ways."

 Benbrook explained that pesticide exposure is greatest at the top of the food chain with the predators.
 Benbrook also mentioned that humans reign at the top of the food chain right alongside the world’s top predators.